-- Save on ski holidays to Austria from Crystal Ski
+- Book online & save 3% on holidays to Austria

 Austria climate guide

 Temperature in Austria (°C)

 |Daily hours of sunshine|

 Rainfall in Austria

 |Number of days with some rain|

 |Average monthly rainfall (mm)|

 |Heat & Humidity|